 select u.id, u.email, u.name from users u where u.deleted_at is null and u.id = ?

-@SQLRestriction applies to JPQL and Criteria API, but does not apply to native queries.
-This is an important property you can leverage when writing restore queries.
+@SQLRestriction is applied to JPQL and Criteria API, but not to native queries.
+This is an important property you can leverage when writing restoration queries.

-Since @SQLRestriction is always on and can’t be turned off, you’ll hit trouble when you want to view a “deleted records list” on an admin screen.
-To switch it dynamically, combine it with @FilterDef.
+Since @SQLRestriction is always ON and can’t be removed, you’ll have trouble when you want to view a “deleted list” on the admin screen.
+If you want to switch dynamically, use @FilterDef together.

 @Entity